HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Desktop usage is slightly higher than mobile for most hreflang values on secondary pages.
 The differentials are quite small.
 With the exception of fr, the other hreflang values (de, es, en-us, it, ru, en-gb, pt) have usage below 3.0% and show a degree of concentration in the most common values.

-As for distribution, the use of hreflang tags on secondary pages is similar to that found on homepages.
+As for distribution, the use of hreflang tags on secondary pages is similar to that found on home pages.
 The x-default and en lead in adoption in both categories and underscores their global reach.
-Their percentages are lower on secondary pages, which implies that hreflang implementation is generally prioritized on homepages.
+Their percentages are lower on secondary pages, which implies that hreflang implementation is generally prioritized on home pages.

 ### Content Language usage (HTML and HTTP header)